abuehl/docs/recommendations-for-using-modules.md

 Instead prefer to compose modules of smaller ones.

-### Avoid using internal partitions
+### Only use internal partitions if you really must

 Prefer using modules instead.
 Compose larger modules of smaller ones.
-Don't try to use internal partitions for hiding purposes.
 It's no problem to create a module which is only intended for internal use.

-(last edited: 2026-04-26)
+(last edited: 2026-06-13)